EchterAlsFake/PySide6-to-Android/README.md

 [Taking Qt for Python to Android](https://www.qt.io/blog/taking-qt-for-python-to-android)
 <br>[Qt for Python v6.8](https://www.qt.io/blog/qt-for-python-release-6.8)

+> [!IMPORTANT]
+> Compiling PySide6 to Android is a very hard topic.
+To take yourself away from some pain, read the `WHOLE` guide
+> in all of its details, because I already went through a lot of pain and took some notes for you :)

 ## **This Guide is up to date with version:**

 `PySide6 == 6.8.0`